Toothpaste: alternatives for brushing teeth

 Mouthwash: salt water, hydrogen peroxide or pure baking soda

-Don't use mouthwash.
-Use saltwater [made with aluminum-free salt] or food grade hydrogen peroxide.
-A few drops of food grade hydrogen peroxide added to a little water in a glass should be enough to make your mouth foam and cleanse.
 Don't use hydrogen peroxide, though, if you have metal fillings, because they react.
 Don't use regular drug store variety hydrogen peroxide because it contains toxic additives.
-Health food store varieties contain solvents from the bottling process (see Sources).
+Health food store varieties contain solvents from the bottling process.
 Never purchase hydrogen peroxide in a bottle with a metal cap.

 For persons with metal tooth fillings, use chemically pure baking soda or just plain hot water.